About Maine CHNA

 MaineGeneral Health (MGH)

-MaineGeneral Health is an integrated, not-for-profit health care system which provides a wide range of services throughout central Maine's Kennebec Valley.
-In November 2013, MaineGeneral opened a 192-bed; state-of-the-art hospital in Augusta named the Alfond Center for Health.
-Renovations to transform its Waterville Campus named the Thayer Center for Health were completed October 2014.
-The health care system includes a regional cancer center; primary care and specialty physician practices; long term care facilities; rehabilitation; home health care and hospice services; specialized care for people with memory loss; community outreach programs and retirement living options.
+MaineGeneral Health is an integrated, not-for-profit health care system that provides a wide range of services throughout central Maine’s Kennebec Valley.
+MaineGeneral opened a 192-bed, state-of-the-art hospital in Augusta — the Alfond Center for Health — in 2013.
+In 2014, MaineGeneral completed renovations to transform its Waterville Campus — the Thayer Center for Health — into the largest comprehensive outpatient center in the state.
+The health care system includes a regional cancer center; primary care and specialty physician practices; long term care facilities; rehabilitation; home health care and hospice services; specialized care for people with memory loss; and community outreach programs.
+MaineGeneral Health has earned recognition for achieving high levels of patient care and safety by the federal Centers for Medicare & Medicaid Services.

-The Steering Committee is made up representatives from these five entities and provides leadership for the creation of an efficient, integrated, and sustainable process to conduct triennial CHNAs and subsequent public health improvement plans and hospital implementation strategies.
-In addition, this group provides stewardship of the resources made available through financial contributions from CMHC, EMHS, MG, MH, and substantial in-kind contributions from the Maine CDC.
-This core group guides every aspect of the project.
-This committee communicates with CEOs and respective leadership from their organizations in fulfillment of the MOU signed in 2014.
+The Steering Committee (Word) is made up representatives from the partnering healthcare systems and the Maine CDC.
+Together, they provide leadership for the creation of an efficient, integrated, and sustainable process to conduct triennial CHNAs and subsequent public health improvement plans and hospital implementation strategies.
+This committee communicates with CEOs and leadership from their respective organizations on the status of the Maine Shared CHNA activities.
 Additionally, this group oversees the work of the Maine Shared CHNA Program Manager.
 Two committees report to the Steering Committee: the Metrics and the Community Engagement Committees.

 Local Planning Committees